 Step 7.
 Assess PMO Methodologies – In this process, you will review the current list of methodologies (Portfolio, Program, Project) as well as any development methodologies (IT) occurring in the organization.
 For IT companies specifically, when looking at the development methodologies, look for Waterfall, Agile, Scaled Agile..etc.

 Step 8.
 Assess PMO Toolset –In this step, you will spend time assessing and reviewing what tools are currently in the PMO, outside the PMO, and overall tool usage.
-The entire tool process is a tricky one especially for PMOs that have been around for a while and have a big toolset already.
+The entire tool process is tricky, especially for PMOs that have been around for a while and have a big toolset already.

 Step 10.
 Assess PMO Training and Education Components – In this phase, you assess all training occurring in the PMO.
 Training could be based on roles, methodologies, or career growth, but the goal is to understand all the training available and document those findings.